Using the Divi Theme to Design Your Website

 This one theme combined every design element from all of their other themes that we loved in one package.
 The theme is also structured so we can design and customize each page individually.
 This simplifies the task of creating landing pages on the fly, building product or industry specific micosites and focused navigation on interior pages.

 The pages are built with sections, rows and modules that allow you to select which elements to include on each page.
 The drag and drop functionality gives our designers the opportunity to focus on the perfect design for each project.
+We now know this type of theme or plugin as a module-based builder.
+There are a few options out there such as WP Bakery and Elementor, but we still have our chips on Divi here at Roundpeg.
+Unlike traditional hard-locked themes, module-based builders allow the user to creatively design unique pages without the need for templates.
 Fewer compromises in the design means more distinctive results for each client.
 Check out our portfolio to see how different each website can look when Divi is used as the foundation.

 Closer Look at Using Divi Theme to Design Your Website.